 What is the Commuter Challenge?

 The Commuter Challenge encourages Canadians to leave their vehicle at home and hop on their bike, take transit, walk, plan a carpool or telecommute.
 Contribute to reducing emissions, air pollution and stress!
-The Challenge takes place during Canadian Environment Week, June 3-9, 2018.
+The Challenge takes place during Canadian Environment Week, which is June 2-8, 2019.

 Here's how the Commuter Challenge works: